phenning/templateSamples/README.md

 ```
 With the generated nupkg, you could now install this template pack into the command line .NET Core CLI via ```dotnet new -i template.nupkg``` and invoke it via ```dotnet new MyCompany.Common.Console```.

+Another thing to note is that the nupkg file structure is important.
+You can have one or more templates in a template pack, but they need to be in indidual of a folder named "content" at the package root.

 ## Create vstemplate “breadcrumb”